Guidelines for Employers: Please read the DOL Guidelines for UNPAID Internships Under the Fair Labor Standards Act.

 All academic internships require departmental approval.
 To be eligible, students must have completed 60 credits and maintain an overall GPA of 2.5.
 In certain cases, students who have completed 45 credits and maintain at least a 3.0 GPA may pursue for-credit internships.
 Transfer students must complete at least one semester at Caldwell University to be eligible.
 Internships can be paid or non-paid.
 To earn credit for an internship, students must follow established policies and procedures, begin the process well before the semester for which they plan to register, and then register for the appropriate credit-bearing course by the appropriate semester deadlines.

 Students are eligible to earn up to 3 credits per semester for an internship experience and a maximum of 9 credits, subject to departmental approval.
+For a 2 credit internship, students must work a minimum of 80 hours over the course of the semester.
+For a 3 credit internship, students must work a minimum of 120 hours over the course of the semester.
 For most academic departments, internships may fulfill elective credit.
 Students pursuing more than one semester with the same employer (to a maximum of two semesters for credit) must demonstrate increased level of responsibilities in their internship experience and develop substantive learning objectives, to be approved by the departmental chair.
 Students majoring in Sociology and Criminal Justice are required to complete one 3-credit, 120 hour internship as part of their curriculum.

 Courses in the Internship Program include: